tuqqu/go-parser/README.md

 $errs = $parser->getErrors();
 ```

-Parser can recover itself if it encounters errors, in this case it will continue parsing at the closest node it is able to recognise.
+Parser is able to recover itself if a parse error occurs, in this case it will continue parsing at the closest node it is able to recognise.
+The resulting AST will be as full as possible, and you have to check `getErrors()` to see errors.

 ### Parsing single declarations
-Sometimes you want to parse only a single declaration (e.g. a single function), instead of a full program:
+If you want, you may parse only a single declaration (e.g. a single function), instead of a fully defined Go program:
 ```php
 $parser = new \GoParser\Parser(
     'func main() { var x int }',